Diversity, equity and inclusion at Rush is ...

 Community Engagement.
 Our health equity work is embedded in our DNA and reflected in our community engagement efforts and thriving community partnerships.
 It also serves as the foundation of our Anchor Mission Strategy, which allows us to use our economic power as one of the largest employers on the West Side to improve economic vitality for our neighbors.

 Our health equity work also extends to other important communities we serve.
 Rush hospitals have all been named a leader in LGBTQ healthcare equality in the Healthcare Equality Index, an annual survey of how U.S. health care facilities treat lesbian, gay, bisexual, transgender and queer/questioning patients and their families, as well as their own LGBTQ employees.
 Rush has also been consistently recognized as a leader in health equity, earning an equity of care award from the American Hospital Association.
-Our commitment to health equity was also acknowledged by Vizient with a perfect score in “equity of care,” which measures patient outcomes in relation to gender, race and socioeconomic status.

 Support for our veterans.
 Rush deeply understands the value of our veterans’ service, not just in the military, but here at Rush.
 We actively recruit veterans for hire and are able to identify transferable skills with dedicated career tools for Rush employment.
 We support our veterans with initiatives, including an active employee resource group along with services offered by the Road Home program at Rush, which provides comprehensive mental health services for vets and their families.